 Importantly, for either weak or strict SCO, regularization in the form of constraining the norm of the predictor (i.e.~empirical risk minimization inside the hypothesis class we are competing with), is {\em not} sufficient for learning \citep{shalev2009stochastic,feldman2016generalization}.
 The failure of constrained ERM is critical here for the constructions of \citeauthor{amir21gd, dauber2020can} and \citeauthor{sekhari2021sgd} establishing the gaps above: since projected gradient descent would quickly converge to the constrained ERM, it would also generalize just as well, and the gaps and constructions are valid also for projected gradient descent.

-In this paper we turn to the GLM setting, which is perhaps more relevant for learning, as any stochastic convex optimization supervised learning problem must necessarily be a GLM.
-Uniform convergence for GLMs \citep{bartlett02, shalev2014understanding, kakade08} ensures the constrained ERM learns with optimal sample complexity, and hence so would {\em projected} GD with $O(1/\epsilon^2)$ iterations.
-Interestingly, GD on the Tikhonov-type regularized objective similarly yields optimal learning with only $O(1/\epsilon^2)$ iterations \cite{sridharan2008fast}, indicating the lower bounds of \citeauthor{amir21full} on the iteration complexity do not hold in this setting.
+In this paper we turn to the GLM setting, which is perhaps one of the most well studied frameworks in the learning theory literature, as it captures fundamental problems such as logistic regression, SVM and many more.
+Uniform convergence for GLMs \citep{bartlett02, shalev2014understanding, kakade08} ensures that constrained ERM learns with optimal sample complexity, and hence so would {\em projected} GD with $O(1/\varepsilon^2)$ iterations.
+Interestingly, GD on the Tikhonov-type regularized objective similarly yields optimal learning with only $O(1/\varepsilon^2)$ iterations \cite{sridharan2008fast}, indicating the lower bounds of \citeauthor{amir21full} on the iteration complexity do not hold in this setting.
 But both projected GD and GD on the Tikhonov regularized objective are forms of explicit regularization, and so we study unregularized, {\em unprojected}, GD.
-Our results show that (a) when uniform convergence holds, both sample complexity and iteration complexity gaps between stochastic and deterministic optimization disappear (though stochastic optimization is of course still much more computationally efficient), and (b) perhaps surprisingly, {\em distribution-dependent} uniform convergence is not only able to explain generalization of the output of GD, but it can do so better than stability; (c) distribution dependent uniform convergence can explain generalization even though the norm could become very large, making explanations based on uniform convergence inside a fixed (distribution independent) class, though it appears to be suboptimal.
+Our results show that (a) when uniform convergence holds, both sample complexity and iteration complexity gaps between stochastic and deterministic optimization disappear (though stochastic optimization is of course still much more computationally efficient), and (b) perhaps surprisingly, {\em distribution-dependent} uniform convergence is not only able to explain generalization of the output of GD, but it can do so better than stability; (c) though it appears to be suboptimal, distribution independent uniform convergence can explain generalization even though the norm could become very large (by making explanations based on uniform convergence inside a fixed distribution independent class).